Mitch Clarke (basketball)

-Mitchell Clarke (born 26 November 1999) is an Australian professional basketball player for the Perry Lakes Hawks of the NBL1 West.
-After playing his first five seasons with the Hawks, he had a season as a development player with the Perth Wildcats of the National Basketball League (NBL) before playing for the Bendigo Braves in the NBL1 South in 2022.
+Mitchell Clarke (born 26 November 1999) is an Australian-British professional basketball player for the Newcastle Eagles of the British Super League Basketball.
+He played five seasons with the Perry Lakes Hawks in the NBL1 West before joining the Perth Wildcats of the Australian National Basketball League (NBL) in 2021, where he spent two seasons with their extended squad.
+He played for the Bendigo Braves of the NBL1 South in 2022 before returning to the Hawks in 2023.
+After a season with the Reading Rockets of the NBL England Division 1, he re-joined Bendigo in 2024.

 Early life

 Clarke attended Scotch College in Perth, Western Australia, where he competed in athletics, basketball and football.

 Basketball career

-Perry Lakes Hawks
+SBL / NBL1 (2017–2025)

 In 2017, Clarke debuted in the State Basketball League (SBL) for the Perry Lakes Hawks.
 He averaged 2.89 points, 1.32 rebounds and 1.04 assists in 28 games in his first season.
 In 2018, he helped the Hawks win the SBL championship.
 He averaged 6.39 points, 2.18 rebounds and 2.42 assists in 33 games in his second season.
-In 2019, he averaged 8.29 points, 3.82 rebounds and 2.89 assists in 28 games.

-In 2020, Clarke helped the Hawks reach the grand final of the West Coast Classic.
+In 2019, he averaged 8.29 points, 3.82 rebounds and 2.89 assists in 28 games for the Hawks.
+In 2020, he helped the Hawks reach the grand final of the West Coast Classic.
 In 15 games, he averaged 10.87 points, 4.4 rebounds and 4.13 assists per game.

 In the inaugural NBL1 West season in 2021, Clarke helped the Hawks win the championship.
 In 25 games, he averaged 13.12 points, 4.48 rebounds and 4.16 assists per game.

-Clarke returned to the Hawks for the 2023 NBL1 West season.